(Given that the article appeared before a press release was issued, I assume it was placed as an exclusive.)

-(Update: Krulak told Fast.Co Design Full Stack Modular has some contracts in the works for multi-family projects, but nothing as tall as 461 Dean: "Our sweet spot for modular in an urban environment is in the 10-to-18-story, 80,000-to-120,000-square-foot buildings."
+(Update: Krulak told Fast.Co Design that Full Stack Modular has some contracts in the works for multi-family projects, but nothing as tall as 461 Dean: "Our sweet spot for modular in an urban environment is in the 10-to-18-story, 80,000-to-120,000-square-foot buildings.")

 Note that the press release below calls Krulak an "award-winning inventor," but the Breakthrough Award he got from Popular Mechanics was bestowed with notably poor timing, given that the modular building in Brooklyn had stalled.

 Update: The press release issued at 7 am today